drsagher/MCASCE/00_BASR/Chapter13/Readme.md

 Finally, responsible systems embed privacy, fairness, and accountability from the silicon up.
 Privacy-by-design (differential privacy for shared data, edge processing to keep raw video local) and fairness checks (algorithmic bias audits, balanced training datasets) are specified in design requirements, tested during validation, and re-assessed after every software update .
 Liability and oversight mechanisms—kill switches, third-party certification, and mandatory ethics review boards—ensure that ultimate moral and legal responsibility remains with humans even as autonomy increases .

-## How do you ensure robots don't harm people?
+## Ensure Robots don't harm people
 To ensure robots do not harm people, we combine **engineering safeguards**, **regulatory standards**, and **operational protocols**:

 1. **Engineering Safeguards**